Singtutt/AccountingLedgerAppl-Presentation/README.md

 ![paymentDisplaySnip](https://github.com/Skronkulous/LegendaryLedger/assets/68873730/ef03ca43-c7d7-43f5-9952-f8de1d142048)
 ![depositDisplaySnip](https://github.com/Skronkulous/LegendaryLedger/assets/68873730/2243d729-def1-4187-8d83-7e689efe282e)

-NOTE: As I was writing this I realized that I could have put them both into the same HashMap (new and old) and sorted by date when I was outputting.
-Also compared the HashMap to the current CSV file to see what needs to be appended based off of the differences (Not sure if this is easier but it is an option I thought of).
 ***********************************
 Searching Functionality:
 -1)Month To Date / Year To Date: These methods will first retrieve the dates from both